mitchallen/csharp-nunit-101/README.md

 To fix that:
 * Open **DemoLibray/DemoLibray.cs**
-* Change the contents to the code below and save it the file:
+* Change the contents to the code below and save the file:
 ```cs
 namespace DemoLibrary
 {